 Firstly, always pick a prompt that you understand.
 If you don’t understand the prompt, you cannot write an effective statement.
 Second, pick a prompt that highlights your character, experiences and accomplishments in a positive way.
 Our main objective is to let the college admission officer learn more about you; thus, the prompt should help us accomplish this objective.

+This is the most important step for a good statement.
 There are 3 major considerations before choosing a strong topic – Application persona, competition and audience.

 If he/she likes your application, it will be taken to the admission committee.
 It is important to note that if the officer is not impressed by your application, the committee won’t get a chance to review it.
 Therefore, your aim is to make your application memorable so that the officer can remember your application in a short summary, which is called an application persona.

 An application persona is the thing that unifies your application.
 This is the same as something that we have mentioned before, connecting the dots.

 For example – just do it (a slogan by Nike) – is catchy and memorable.
 Application persona is something similar, something that you are creating, in a sense, like your own slogan.
-Your persona should be -

-Unique– could anyone else have the same persona?
+- Unique– could anyone else have the same persona?
 What sets you apart from the competition?

-Really you– Does it reflect what matters to you?
+- Really you– Does it reflect what matters to you?

-Catchy and memorable – How will you be remembered?
+- Catchy and memorable – How will you be remembered?

-- Your Competition - Will your essay topic stand out as compared to your competition?
+Will your essay topic stand out as compared to your competition?
 The graph below shows Personal Statement Topic Frequencies, which shows us which topics are common (try to avoid these) and which topics are rare (target topics).

-- Your audience - Your goal is to create a personal connection with your reader.
+Your goal is to create a personal connection with your reader.
 Try not to offend them, and to not give them a reason to think you will not fit in the university.
 If you know your audience, you will be successful in choosing a topic that appeals to them, which will in turn help them in remembering you.